List of English-speaking labour attorneys in the Netherlands

 What happens if I have an issue with the 'ondernemingsraad' (works council) in the Netherlands?

 When faced with issues involving the 'ondernemingsraad' (works council), an employment lawyer in the Netherlands can provide legal guidance.
-This includes advising on the rights and obligations of both the employer and the works council, ensuring compliance with Dutch labor law, and resolving disputes effectively.
+This includes advising on the rights and obligations of both the employer and the works council, verifying compliance with Dutch labor law, and resolving disputes effectively.
 They can also assist with negotiations and provide legal support during conflicts.

 How can a lawyer in the Netherlands assist with employee benefits and pensions?

-A Dutch employment lawyer can help navigate the intricacies of employee benefits and pension plans in the Netherlands.
+A Dutch employment lawyer can help manage the intricacies of employee benefits and pension plans in the Netherlands.
 This includes advice on the legal requirements for pension schemes, healthcare benefits, and other perks.
 They can also assist in resolving disputes related to these benefits and ensure that employers comply with all relevant Dutch regulations.

 What are the key aspects of Dutch labor law that a lawyer can assist with?